 I am Ian Burke.
 A videographer and filmmaker for 15 years and before that a musician and music producer.
 I started this corporate video production company in 2006 and assembled a small team specialising in the production of promotional videos and films for businesses, brands, events, charities, theatre and music.
 Although we love the filmic creativity our emphasis is on providing content relevant to your needs be it simple interviews and event footage to elaborate, creative marketing videos and documentaries.
 We aim to make people look as good as possible and come across as natural and eloquent.

 Call or email now for a free consultation, quotes or more info.
 Please take a look at examples of previous work above.

 The Promo Video mission statement

 The promo video ethos is about providing value.
 Whether in giving advice from our experience and expertise or giving cost-effective options to clients and enquiriers about their video production needs.
 Obviously, we want to run a successful video production company but we also want for a better world.
-Video plays a big part in this with creative and effective communication.
+Video plays a big part in this with creative and effective communication and transparency.
 It also encourages a marketing paradigm of providing value for the audience rather than pushy advertising.
 This is the heart of content marketing.

 How to make best use of your marketing budget